OpenFn/docs/README.md

 )
 ```

-#### ODK to SF, create parent and many children with parent data
+#### ODK to Salesforce: create parent record with many children from parent data
 Here, the user brings `time_end` and `parentId` onto the line items from the parent object.

 **NB - there was a known bug with the `combine` function which has been resolved. `combine` can be used to combine two operations into one and is commonly used to run multiple `create`'s inside an `each(path, operation)`.
-The source code for combine can be found here: [language-common: combine] (https://github.com/OpenFn/language-common/blob/master/src/index.js#L204-L222)**
+The source code for combine can be found here: [language-common: combine](https://github.com/OpenFn/language-common/blob/master/src/index.js#L204-L222)**

 ```js
 each(